Assaulted at work by a service user

 The first step in making a claim for a workplace assault by a service user is to get legal advice.
 When you call our personal injury team we will listen to you, we can assess your claim free of charge and advise you on what to do next.

-When we have the details of your workplace assault we will be able to advise you if you claim can be dealt with on a No Win No Fee basis.
+When we have the details of your workplace assault we will be able to tell you if your claim can be dealt with on a no win no fee basis.

 As soon as we take on your claim we work quickly to establish who is at fault and gather the evidence to obtain an admission of liability (fault).
 We will also gather information and evidence required to assess the value of your claim to negotiate a fair compensation settlement for you as quickly as possible.

-Employers in England and Wales are required by law to have Employers Liability insurance cover to protect people from injuries at work.
-When work related personal injury compensation is paid out, in the majority of cases, the compensation is paid by the employer's liability insurance company and not the employer.
+Employers in England and Wales are required by law to have employer's liability insurance, to cover workplace injuries.
+When work related personal injury compensation is paid out, this is usually paid out by the employer's liability insurance provider and not by the employer.

-It is against the law to discriminate against an employee or to terminate the employment of an employee because the employee made a personal injury claim.
+It is against the law to discriminate against an employee or to terminate their employment because the employee made a personal injury claim.